KSAH-42/RabbitOM/README.md

-	IRtspInvoker GetOptions(); // Gets the default invoker used to call the OPTIONS method IRtspInvoker Describe();   // Gets the describe invoker blablabla IRtspInvoker Setup();      // Gets the setup invoker blablabla IRtspInvoker Setup(string trackUri);
+	IRtspInvoker GetOptions(); // Gets the default invoker used to call the OPTIONS method IRtspInvoker Describe();   // Gets the describe invoker blablabla IRtspInvoker Setup();      // Gets the setup invoker blablabla
+//	IRtspInvoker Setup(string trackUri); move as abstract method into the abstract class RtspClient{}
-	IRtspInvoker Play(); // Get the default play invoker IRtspInvoker Play(string sessionId); // Throw exception if session id does not exist and add the correspondings headers IRtspInvoker Pause(); // blablabla
+	IRtspInvoker Play(); // Get the default play invoker
+//	IRtspInvoker Play(string sessionId); // Throw exception if session id does not exist and add the correspondings headers
+	IRtspInvoker Pause(); // blablabla
-	IRtspInvoker Pause(string sessionId); // Throw exception if session id does not exist and add the correspondings headers IRtspInvoker TearDown();
+//	IRtspInvoker Pause(string sessionId); // Throw exception if session id does not exist and add the correspondings headers
+	IRtspInvoker TearDown();
-	IRtspInvoker TearDown(string sessionId); // Throw exception if session id does not exist and add the correspondings headers IRtspInvoker Record();
+//	IRtspInvoker TearDown(string sessionId); // Throw exception if session id does not exist and add the correspondings headers
+	IRtspInvoker Record();
 	IRtspInvoker Announce();
 	IRtspInvoker GetParameter();